Hyde County Schools

 Hyde County Schools is a public school district in Hyde County, North Carolina.
-Headquartered in Swan Squarter, currently operates two K-12 schools.
+Headquartered in Swan Quarter, currently operates two K-12 schools.

 History

 David S. Cecelski, author of Along Freedom Road: Hyde County, North Carolina, and the Fate of Black Schools in the South, stated that in the era of de jure school segregation, schools for white children had full services, facilities, and transportation via school bus, and that schools for black children, all inferior to those for white children, "varied considerably" with "decades of official neglect and underfunding" being more common.
 Cecelski stated that the black schools had improved by the 1960s and that the two consolidated elementary schools were "solid, well-lit brick buildings comparable to" the previous White schools.
 He stated that the "disparity" between the facilities "had been reduced considerably."